-The associated indicator is lit whenever power is being supplied to the pumps.
-Turning ON a switch pressurizes the water system, with the pumps operating on demand to maintain constant pressure.
-Continuous or erratic pump operation can indicate on empty water tank, system leakage, or air lock in the water lines.
-Switches enabling the water pumps are located in the bathroom, in kitchen and dash area.
+The central control switch for the water pump is in the bathroom.
+The associated indicator is lit whenever power is being supplied to the pump.
+Turning ON the switch pressurizes the water system, with the pump operating on demand to maintain constant pressure.
+Continuous or erratic pump operation can indicate an empty water tank, system leakage, or air lock in the water lines.
+Switches enabling the water pump are located in the bathroom, in the kitchen and dash areas.